+Name: Nickolaos Samaras

-Name: Qualifications: Experience: Special responsibilities: Nickolaos Samaras BSc (Hons), PhD, MBA, FAIM, FAICD Dr. Samaras has had over 30 years' business experience in the global Life Sciences industry and is a recognised and respected industry expert.
+Qualifications: BSc (Hons), PhD, MBA, FAIM, FAICD

+Experience: Dr. Samaras has had over 30 years' business experience in the global

+Life Sciences industry and is a recognised and respected industry expert.
 He has held a number of senior executive level positions in management, marketing, sales, and research and development.
-His roles have included appointments as Managing Director of Applied Biosystems Pty Ltd (now part of Thermo Fisher), and senior roles with Perkin Elmer and AMRAD Corporation (now part of CSL).
+His roles have included appointments as Managing Director of Applied Biosystems Pty Ltd (now part of Thermo Fisher), and senior roles with

+Perkin Elmer and AMRAD Corporation (now part of CSL).

 Dr. Samaras is an experienced executive, non-executive and Board Chairman, having served on the boards of several biotechnology companies including one that was ASX-listed.
-For the past 15 years Dr. Samaras has focused his efforts on facilitating the international market expansion of a number of US biotechnology companies and developing commercial revenue channels outside of their traditional onshore markets.
+For the past 16 years Dr. Samaras has focused his efforts on facilitating the international market expansion of a number of US biotechnology companies and developing commercial revenue channels outside of their traditional onshore markets.

 Dr. Samaras holds a BSc with Honours in Pathology and Immunology from Monash University and a PhD from the Department of Medicine at The University of Melbourne.
 He also holds postgraduate business qualifications which include an MBA from the School of Management at RMIT University, and is a Fellow of the Australian Institute of Company Directors and the Australian Institute of Management.

-Non-Executive Chairman; Chairman Nomination and Remuneration Committee; Member Audit &amp; Risk Committee Directorships of other listed companies: Nil Interests in shares and options: 1,446,997 ordinary shares and 480,000 ESOP restricted shares
+Special responsibilities: Non-Executive Chairman; Chairman Nomination and Remuneration

+Committee; Member Audit & Risk Committee

+Interests in shares and options: 1,520,000 ordinary shares and 480,000 ESOP restricted shares

-Directors Cont. -- ----------- -------
+Directors Cont.

-Name: John R Melki Qualifications: Experience: BSc (Hons), PhD Dr. Melki has led the commercialisation efforts of Genetic Signatures as Chief Executive Officer since 2011.
-Dr. Melki originally joined Genetic Signatures in 2003 where he was responsible for leading the commercialisation of two research products (worldwide) and five diag- nostic products (locally and Europe) in the role of Senior Principal Re- search Scientist.
+Name: John R MelkiQualifications: BSc (Hons), PhD

+Experience: Dr. Melki has led the commercialisation efforts of Genetic Signatures as

+Chief Executive Officer since 2011.
+Dr. Melki originally joined Genetic Signatures in 2003 where he was responsible for leading the commercialisation of two research products (worldwide) and five diagnostic products (locally and Europe) in the role of Senior Principal Research Scientist.
 He has authored 20 peer-reviewed articles and is listed as an inventor on eight patent applications.
 Dr. Melki received his BSc from the University of New South Wales and his PhD from the University of Sydney, where his thesis was awarded the Peter Bancroft Prize from the Medical School.
-His primary research focus for the last 20 years has been in the sodium bisulphite conversion of DNA which is at the core of Genetic Signatures' technology.
-Special responsibilities: Managing Director and Chief Executive Officer; Member Nomination and Remuneration Committee Directorships of other listed companies: Nil Interests in shares and options: 196,000 ordinary shares and 1,000,000 ESOP restricted shares Name: Qualifications: Experience: Phillip J Isaacs MSc JP Mr. Isaacs holds an MSc in Biochemistry from the University of Sydney.
+His primary research focus for the last 21 years has been in the sodium bisulphite conversion of DNA which is at the core of

+Genetic Signatures' technology.

+Special responsibilities: Managing Director and Chief Executive Officer: Member Nomination and

+Remuneration Committee

+Interests in shares and options: 196,000 ordinary shares and 1,000,000 ESOP restricted shares

+Name: Phillip J Isaacs

+Qualifications: MSc JP

+Experience: Mr. Isaacs holds an MSc in Biochemistry from the University of Sydney.

 He commenced the operation of Beckman Instruments in Australia and worked as Managing Director and Area Director for the Asia Pacific region, being responsible for both the Diagnostic and Life Science equipment markets.
 He was Vice President of Asia Pacific for Cytyc Corporation (now Hologic) which developed the ThinPrep Pap Test and was responsible for the development of the Company in Asia Pacific.
-He was also the Found- ing Chairman of the Australian Proteome Analysis Facility (APAF) in Sydney Qualifications: MSc JP Mr. Isaacs holds an MSc in Biochemistry from the University of Sydney.
-He commenced the operation of Beckman Instruments in Australia and worked as Managing Director and Area Director for the Asia Pacific region, being responsible for both the Diagnostic and Life Science equipment markets.
-He was Vice President of Asia Pacific for Cytyc Corporation (now Hologic) which developed the ThinPrep Pap Test and was responsible for the development of the Company in Asia Pacific.
-He was also the Found- Qualifications: Experience: MSc JP Mr. Isaacs holds an MSc in Biochemistry from the University of Sydney.
-He commenced the operation of Beckman Instruments in Australia and worked as Managing Director and Area Director for the Asia Pacific region, being responsible for both the Diagnostic and Life Science equipment markets.
-He was Vice President of Asia Pacific for Cytyc Corporation (now Hologic) which developed the ThinPrep Pap Test and was responsible for the development of the Company in Asia Pacific.
-He was also the Found- ing Chairman of the Australian Proteome Analysis Facility (APAF) in Sydney.
-Non-Executive; Chairman of Audit & Risk Committee; Member
+He was also the Founding Chairman of the Australian Proteome Analysis Facility (APAF) in

+Sydney.

+Special responsibilities: Non-Executive; Chairman of Audit & Risk Committee; Member

+Nomination and Remuneration Committee

+Interests in shares and options: 1,298,127 ordinary shares and 250,000 ESOP restricted shares